SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 **Try `dae_index_lowering()`**
 In some cases we can apply `dae_index_lowering()` to further simplify the problem.
-In this case ModelingToolkit.jl finds a better form of the equations which can be solved wihtout issue.
+In this case ModelingToolkit.jl finds a better form of the equations which can be solved without issue.

 ```@example l6
 sys = structural_simplify(dae_index_lowering(pendulum))